Faculty

 Ph.D.
 Student

-I am a second-year Ph.D. student in CSE.
+I am a third-year Ph.D. candiate in CSE.
 My research interests lie at the intersection of machine learning and healthcare.
 Currently, I’m working on graph representation learning and its applications in healthcare.
 In the past, I’ve worked on physics-informed machine learning, explainable artificial intelligence, and equivariant deep learning.

 Sarah Jabbour